23 Crime Thriller Authors You Must Read

 John Grisham

 John Grisham is a prolific author of crime novels.
-His books fit in the legal thriller sub-genre, and instead of detectives, his main characters are often lawyers.
-Grisham’s first book, A Painted House, wasn’t a success upon publication but over the years Grisham carved out. niche and then a name for himself.
+His books fit in the legal thriller subgenre, and instead of detectives, his main characters are often lawyers, which is his former profession.

 12. John le Carre